stephenhillier/sieveplot/README.md

 * ~~Graph percent passing with chart.js~~ done
 * Compare total recorded masses (from each sieve) to total sample weight to determine test error

+## Frameworks/dependencies
+Made with Vue.JS, vuex, Bulma, chart.js and vue-chartjs (a wrapper for using chart.js in Vue)

 ## Installing dev server

 ``` bash